mikeyhavoc/the_hub/_drafts/rush-similar.md

 **RUN**..did you now hear me?
 I said fucking run.. down the hall, past the observatory, and through the door that says 'Experiemnts'.
 I will make a distraction for you, do not worry about that....
 May you find your way in peace remember what I told you on your quest. _May you go in Tal-quar_.
 Now if you have made your choice, either lie in the bed next to me...or hide behind the door.
 I am about to set your trap or deversion.
+Okay on the count of three....1...2...3....AHHHHHH!!!!!!!!!

+As Justin starts his scream you hear people rustling, commotion, all the guards are coming.
+This could be your big break!
+Or your pit fall in another breath.
+So what do you do?
+The _choice is yours_ and _yours alone_ and it is **NOW**!
 [hide in bed](coward.md)
 [hide behind door](run.md)